mnellemann/syslogd/README.md

 # Syslog Server

-All received messages are written to *stdout* and/or forwarded to a remote logging solution.
+All received messages are written to *stdout* and/or forwarded to a remote logging destination.

 The syslog server is able to listen on both UDP and TCP and parses syslog messages in either RFC5424 or RFC3164 (BSD) format.